sysrpl/Codebot.Setup/README.md

 sh install.sh
 ```

-The OSX installer is a shell script which step you through setting up Free Pascal and Lazarus on  OSX.
-It will automatically setup tools, such as xcode, which are needed when developing for OSX.
+The Macintosh installer is a shell script which step you through setting up Free Pascal and Lazarus on  Macintosh.
+It will automatically setup tools, such as xcode, which are needed when developing for Macintosh.
 If you would like to view or suggest changes to the script, it's [available on github here](https://github.com/sysrpl/Codebot.Setup/blob/master/macintosh/install.fpc-3.0.darwin.sh).

-> **OSX Installer Notes**
+> **Macintosh Installer Notes**
 > - The install folder defaults to $HOME/Development/FreePascal
 > - You can easily change this by editing the install script
 > - After install, you'll need to [code sign the debugger](http://lazarus.codebot.org/setup/macintosh/)